CSCfi/csc-user-guide/docs/data/a_commands.md

 # a_ Commands, Easy and safe

 The Allas object storage system can be used in multiple ways and for many purposes.
-In many cases effective usage of Allas requires that the user knows the features or both Object Storage systems and the software or protocol that is user.
+In many cases effective usage of Allas requires that the user knows the features of both Object Storage systems and the software or protocol that is used.

-For those users, that just want to use allas for storing data that is used in CSC computing eviroment, CSC provides a set of commands that can be used to move data between CSC computing environment and Allas.
+For those users, that just want to use allas for storing data that is in CSC computing eviroment, CSC provides a set of commands for moving data between CSC computing environment and Allas.
 The available Allas tools are:

 * a_put : upload a file or directory to Allas as one object
 * a_get : download a stored dataset (object) from Allas
-* a_find : check what dataset(object) stored with a_put contains the file you are looking for
+* a_find : check, what dataset(object) stored with a_put contains the file you are looking for
 * a_delete : delete an object from Allas
 * a_info : Display information about an object in Allas